postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 [Mock Servers](/docs/postman/mock_servers/intro_to_mock_servers) in Postman let you simulate APIs.
 You can create mock servers from the Postman app, from the web dasboard and using the Postman API.
 You will need a Postman account to set up a mock server.

 Mocks in Postman are tied to a collection.
 Postman matches requests and generates responses for mocks from the Examples in the requests of a collection.
-You don't need to have an existing collection to create a mock.
+You can create a mock server even if you don't have an existing collection.

 ## In-app